roman-iork/Data_Validator/README.md

 var mapVal = validator.map();

-Now we can set restrictions (will be described later) to our specified validator and than call method "isValid(<T> object)" to check if our object fits restrictions.
+Now we can set restrictions (will be described later) to our specified validator and then call method "isValid(<T> object)" to check if our object fits restrictions.

 ##### Setting restrictions.
 String: